mitodl/ocw-studio/README.md

 When you click publish on a site, the pipelines in your local instance of Concourse will be triggered.
 If you set up Minio as detailed above, the pipelines will publish their output to your locally running S3 buckets inside it.
 As also described above, you can view the output of your sites at http://localhost:8044 and http://localhost:8045 for draft and live respectively.
-Note that `/index.html` is not automatically appended to the end of URLs like when sites are deployed to fastly, so you will need to do this yourself.
+You will need to also make sure you run `docker-compose exec web ./manage.py upsert_theme_assets_pipeline` to push up the theme assets pipeline to your local Concourse instance.
+You will then need to log into Concourse, unpause the pipeline and start a run of it.
+This will place theme assets into the bucket you have configured at `AWS_ARTIFACTS_BUCKET_NAME` that your site pipelines can reference.
+If you have already existing sites that don't have their pipelines pushed up into your local Concourse yet, you will need to run `docker-compose exec web ./manage.py backpopulate_pipelines` and use the `--filter` or `--filter-json` arguments to specify the sites to push up pipelines for.
+The mass build sites pipeline can be pushed up with `docker-compose exec web ./manage.py upsert_mass_build_pipeline`.
+Beware that when testing the mass build pipeline locally, you will likely need to limit the amount of sites in your local instance as with only one dockerized worker publishing the entire OCW site will take a very long time.

 # Enabling YouTube integration